unpush/typist/lib/r.typ

 usual scores might be 29 or 31 or 34.
 Indeed, 25 to 33 per
 cent of the students may type less than 20 words per minute.\D (8) Pointed Paragraph (n v)\I
-     Eleven invitiations for Thanksgiving vacation arrived in advance of November.
+     Eleven invitations for Thanksgiving vacation arrived in advance of November.
 In vain have a dozen relatives invited me to visit Vermont, Virginia, and Nevada.
 I love being invited and I believe in never avoiding an invitation to any